eLPog/To_Do_List_Backend/Readme.md

 REST API for creating a to-do list.
 The application has the following functionalities:

 Structure:
-The structure of the application is divided into three main elements:
+The structure of the application is divided into few main elements/folders:
+1.App: Main App file and Config file, contains the functions needed to run the application.
-1.Routes:Identification of all endpoints
+2.Routes:Identification of all endpoints.
-2.Models: All database operations
+3.Models: All database operations.
-3.Controllers: Endpoints handling logic
+4.Controllers: Endpoints handling logic.
+5.Utils: Additional functions

 User registration and login: